littlegtplr/Hackintosh-Clover-folder-for-Coffee-Lake-builds/README.md

 - Gigabyte - B360 AORUS Gaming 3 WIFI ATX LGA1151 Motherboard
 - Corsair - Vengeance LPX 16GB (2 x 8GB) DDR4-3000 Memory
 - Crucial - MX500 500GB 2.5" Solid State Drive
-- EVGA - GeForce GTX 1060 6GB 6GB SSC GAMING Video Card (rename config_iGPU.plist to config.plist if you're using iGPU)
+- EVGA - GeForce GTX 1060 6GB 6GB SSC GAMING Video Card

+26 Sep 2018 Update:
+- Rename config_iGPU.plist to config.plist if you're using iGPU (for example the dGPU is in an RMA...)
+- kexts and drivers were updated to latest
+- The repo *should* be Majove ready, currently awaiting nVidia's driver to test
+- A custom USB SSDT was created in /ACPI/patched.
+It disables all unused USB ports on the mobo, plus the USB 3 capability of one of the front panel USB ports.
+If you're not using the exact mobo, or you wish to use the port number patch instead, please don't include 'ACPI' folder in your EFI, and enable the port limit patch, '10.13.6+ by PMHeart', in 'KernelAndKextPatches' in the plist.

 For detailed description, please see my reddit post - https://www.reddit.com/r/hackintosh/comments/8px0ku/success_first_hackintosh_i58500b360gtx1060_6gb/